Color psychology studies meanings of colors and how colors impact moods, feelings and psychology of people.

-Chromotherapy is still used today as alternative medicine method.
-Its practitioners claim that a therapist can use color and light to balance energy wherever a person’s body be lacking.
+Chromotherapy is still used today as an alternative medicine method.
+Its practitioners claim that a therapist can use colors and light to balance energy.

-Most of modern psychologists look at color therapy skeptically.
-They argue that the supposed effects of color have been exaggerated while meanings of colors can be different in different cultures.
-Moreover, the mood-altering effects of color are only be temporary.
+Generally, psychologists look at color therapy skeptically.
+They argue that effects of color have been exaggerated and meanings of colors can be different in different cultures.
+Moreover, mood-altering effects of color are only temporary.

 While colors truly often have different meanings in different cultures, modern researchers have generally found the following to be accurate:

-White represents purity or innocence, doctors and nurses wear it to imply sterility.
-White is bright and can create a sense of space or add highlights.
-This is why the rooms are often painted completely white.
-It is considered to be a summer color.
+The color white represents purity or innocence; doctors and nurses wear it to imply sterility.
+The color white is bright and can create a sense of space or add highlights.
+It is also considered to be a summer color.
 Because of its neutrality, it is popular in fashion and decorating.

-Red is a bright, warm color that evokes strong emotion.
-It is considered to be color of love.
+The color red is a bright, warm color that evokes strong emotions.
+It is considered to be the color of love.
 It stimulates faster heartbeat and breathing.
-Red is often used as accent color, this is why the red objects have to be done perfectly, because they will attract attention.
+The color red is often used as an accent color.

-Blue is considered to be a calming color, color of peace and tranquility.
-It is the favorite color for many people, especially men.
-Blue can lower pulse rate and body temperature.
+The color blue is considered to be a calming color.
+It is also considered to be the color of peace and tranquility.
+Many people favor this color.
+The color blue can lower pulse rate and body temperature.
 People are more productive in blue rooms.
-The research shows that weightlifters can handle heavier weights if the walls of the gym are blue.
-It is also sometimes regarded as cold and depressing color.
+It is also sometimes regarded as a cold or depressing color.

-Green is a symbol of nature.
+The color green is a symbol of nature.
 This calming and refreshing color is the easiest for the eye.
 It improves vision.
-In fact the research shows that it can improve reading ability and comprehension.
+In fact, a research showed that it can improve a reading ability and comprehension.
 It is also a symbol of health.

-Yellow is the hardest color for the eye due to the amount of light that it reflects.
-Despite it is regarded as an optimistic and cheerful color, many people are most likely to lose their tempers in yellow rooms and babies cry more in yellow rooms.
-Yellow is the attention-getter and deemed to improve concentration.
-It is also thought to increase metabolism.
+The color yellow is the hardest color for the eye due to the amount of light that it reflects.
+Yet, it is regarded as an optimistic and cheerful color.
+On the other hand, many people are more likely to lose their temper in yellow rooms and babies cry more in yellow rooms.
+Aside being a great attention-getter, it is also thought to increase metabolism.